quentinprieels/TFE25-462-rnfoc-ofdm/README.md

   Like with the gateware, these get installed into the RFNoC package data directory, e.g., `/usr/share/uhd/rfnoc/blocks/*.yml`.

+* `tests`: This directory contains files used by the block testbenches or useful files for simulations.
+This directory is not part of the default structure of a RFNoC OOT module.

 ## Building this module

 To build and install this module, follow these steps: